dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 You have successfuly implemented all the UI features that this tutorial has to offer!
 Give your app another go.

-## 4. Downloading and Deleting media files
+## Downloading and Deleting Media files

 ### 1. Finishing the Download feature